Charlie Nicholas: Aberdeen

-Nicholas joined Aberdeen in January 1988 for a transfer of £400,000, stating his desire to get his career back on track.
+Nicholas joined Aberdeen in January 1988 for a transfer fee of £400,000 (£ today), stating his desire to get his career back on track.
 After a slow start at Pittodrie (three goals in 16 league games in the 1987–88 season), he rediscovered his form and scored 16 league goals in the 1988–89 season, finishing joint top-scorer in the league alongside Celtic's Mark McGhee.

 He maintained his form into what transpired to be his final season, 1989–90, and in October 1989 picked up his first silverware since returning to Scotland, as Aberdeen defeated Rangers 2–1 in the Scottish League Cup Final.
 The arrival of Dutch forward Hans Gilhaus in November 1989 saw the pair immediately form a good partnership up front.
 The two helped Aberdeen win the Scottish Cup, both scoring their penalty kicks in Aberdeen's penalty-shoot win over Celtic in May 1990.
 In all, Nicholas played 104 games for The Dons in two and a half years, scoring 36 goals.

-Looking back on his time in an interview for Aberdeen’s Red Matchday magazine, Nicholas stated "Looking back with hindsight, I know I should never have left Aberdeen when I did".
+Looking back on his time in an interview for Aberdeen's Red Matchday magazine, Nicholas stated "Looking back with hindsight, I know I should never have left Aberdeen when I did".